Plaques route 1 St Johns Wood station to South Hampstead station

 Marie Tussaud was born in Alsace Lorraine and her widowed mother was employed by Dr Philippe Curtius, a physician and wax sculptor who taught Marie the art of wax modelling.
 She created her first figure, Voltaire, in 1777.
 Until the French Revolution in 1789 she created famous portraits of celebrities and was on good terms with the French royal family.
 She was arrested during the Terror and only saved from being guillotined at the last moment.
 She was then employed to make death masks of the victims such as Louis XVI and Marie Antoinette, Marat and Robespierre.
 In 1802 she left for London and travelled with her collection throughout Gt Britain and Ireland.
 Her catalogues were really informative with details of the lives of the wax figures and her admission prices appealed to the expanding middle class – 6d for the exhibition, 6d for the catalogue and 6d for the Chamber of Horrors.
 She was helped by her two sons and In 1835 she established her first permanent exhibition in Baker Street; her fortune was made when Napoleon’s Waterloo carriage was shipped over from France and exhibited there in 1841.

 Continue along Wellington Rd, turn left into Wellington Place and walk along with the St Johns Wood church gardens on your right.
-Turn left up the High Street with its numerous cafes and restaurants until you reach No 45, opposite the Ivy restaurant.
+Cross the High Street walk along Barrow Hill Road, bearing left into Bridgeman St, right into Allitsen Road and right into Charlbert St. On the wall of the Howard de Walden building you will see a plaque to

 (Edward) Benjamin Britten, Baron Britten OM CH (1913 – 1976)